ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/6-SpellsFeatsClassesItems.md

 New subclasses:

-* Path of the Zealot
+* Path of the Zealot - Your fervor inspires you to fight beyond death, and even if you die, your allies can revivify you for free.
-* Path of the Ancestral Guardian
+* Path of the Ancestral Guardian - You channel the spirits of your clan, bloodline, or faith.
+When you rage, spectral warriors swarm around you to slay your foes.
 * Path of the Juggernaut
-* Path of the Storm Herald
+* Path of the Storm Herald - Your rage is that of thunderstorms, sandstorms, blizzards, and worse.
+When you rage, you surround yourself with elemental damage.
-* Path of the Giant
+* Path of the Giant - Your rage allows you to fight like a creature twice your size.
+As your Barbarian level increases, your rages become bigger and their bonuses to your strength, attacks, thrown weapons, and shoves increases with it.

 ## Bard

-* College of Creation
+* College of Creation - Creation Bards are able to spawn pillars that help allies or hinder enemies, and focus on the caster and support aspects of Bard.
 * College of Eloquence
-* College of Dance
+* College of Dance - Dance Bards enjoy a hybrid playstyle that is part healer/support caster, and part monk.

 ## Cleric

 [Blessing of the Trickster](https://www.nexusmods.com/baldursgate3/mods/11566) is buffed to apply to more skills, and can be activated during dialogue similar to the Guidance spell.
 Trickery Clerics are a little less bad.

-* Zeal Domain
+* Zeal Domain - Zeal Clerics have similar benefits to Tempest Clerics, but use their Channel Divinity to maximize the damage of thunder and fire spells.
 * Strength Domain
 * Ambition Domain
 * Solidarity Domain
 * Order Domain
-* Inquisition Domain
+* Inquisition Domain - Inquisition Clerics focus on being frontline melee combatants specialized in shutting down enemy spellcasters.
+Their class features include similar benefits to the Mageslayer feat, they deal extra damage to enemies concentrating on spells, and they can apply protective boons to their companions to resist enemy spells.

 ## Druid

 [Druid Quality of Life](https://www.nexusmods.com/baldursgate3/mods/3214) is a QoL mod (duh) that changes many spells, effects, and magic items to interact with wildshape among other fixes.

 [Circle of the Spores Druid Damage Choice](https://www.nexusmods.com/baldursgate3/mods/11252) gives Spore druids the choice of dealing extra necrotic, acid, or poison damage with their class abilities, reducing how much this class suffers in Act 2 and creating new paths for synergy.
-[Combined with Spore Druid Extra Attack](https://www.nexusmods.com/baldursgate3/mods/4018) and the improved Shillelagh spell, Spore Druids are a very respectable frontline combat/utility cast/healer and a good choice for players who want a Druid but do not want to use Wildshape.
+[Combined with Spore Druid Extra Attack](https://www.nexusmods.com/baldursgate3/mods/4018) and the improved Shillelagh spell, Spore Druids are a very respectable frontline melee combat/utility cast/healer and a good choice for players who want to play a Druid but do not want to use Wildshape.

 Druids always have Speak With Animals prepared.
 They gain find familiar and flock of familiar at the appropriate levels.
-The Goodberry spell is buffed, and Shilelagh is more powerful and applies to a wider variety of weapons.
+The Goodberry spell is buffed.
+Shilelagh is more powerful, is a permanent effect, and applies to a wider variety of weapons.

 ## Fighter